rakibhjoy/FoodDelivery_React/README.md

-This is a simple food delivery apps page
+This is a simple food delivery app page using html,css, javascript, react.
-This is food delivery website using html,css,javascprit, react.